mikkokotola/webcodingforbeginners/README.md

 ![World Bank JSON data](./pics/api_finland.png)

 It looks... well... it looks like a lot of data.
 But let's take a closer look.
 We've circled a couple of points of interest in the picture.
 First, the data says *Finland*, so it looks like we indeed got back some data about Finland.
 The Finland marking in fact runs all the way down the page.
 Second, there's a list of what looks like year numbers running down the page.
 And third, next to the year numbers, there's values.
 For the circled year (2018), the value is 5518050.
 A bit over 5,5 million.
 Yes, that looks like the population of Finland.
 And these values seem to be associated with the years.
 So we can be pretty confident that we got what we asked for, a population time series of Finland.
 Just in a bit clunky format.
-The format is actually called **JSON** (JavaScript Object Notation).
-We'll take a bit closer look at it later.
+The format is actually called **JSON** (JavaScript Object Notation), and this format is very widely used in transmitting data.
+If you want to read a bit more about JSON, you can read the first part of a Mozilla tutorial (*[No, really, what is JSON?](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON)*).

 Take a look and see if you can find what is the earliest year in the time series.

 Now of course the API does not offer data on only Finland and only the total population.
 If you're feeling curious, you can see what happens if you exchange the FIN part in the address to ITA?
 What about if you change the part SP.POP.TOTL to SP.POP.65UP.FE.IN or SP.DYN.LE00.MA.IN?
 There seems to be a lot of data at our fingertips!

 ## Basic view with titles
 OK, so we know that we have access to the data we need for our app.
 Let's get started with building it.